Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

 {Fix a pair $(\Sigma,L)$, as in Definition \ref{def:cell-decomposition}.} Let $v \in L^0$ be a vertex and let $P \in L^2$ be an adjacent plaquette.
 Such a pair $(v,P)$ is also called a \emph{site} {\cite{Kitaev}\cite[Definition 2.1]{balsam-kirillov} \cite[\S 3.1]{buerschaper-et-al}.} {Note that $v$ is not necessarily the base-point of $P$.}

-We define now a family of vertex operators $V_{v,P}^h, h \in H$ acting on $\mathcal{H}_L$, whose support is the set of the edges and plaquettes incident to the vertex $v$.
-Each adjacent plaquette $P$ gives as an auxiliary input information {fixing the convention for} these operators {\cite[Definition 2.2]{balsam-kirillov}.} {The definition of the vertex operators in our model follows that of the vertex operators in the \HAKM\ \cite{buerschaper-et-al}, and reduces to the latter when $A = \CC$ {(up to minor differences in conventions)}.
+We define now a family of vertex operators, $V_{v,P}^h, h \in H$, acting on $\mathcal{H}_L$, whose support is the set of the edges and plaquettes incident to the vertex $v$.
+Here $P$ is a plaquette adjacent to $v$, which is used to fix the convention for the vertex operator \cite[Definition 2.2]{balsam-kirillov}. {The definition of the vertex operators in our model follows that of the vertex operators in the \HAKM\ \cite{buerschaper-et-al}, and reduces to the latter when $A = \CC$ {(up to minor differences in conventions)}.
 At the same time, the vertex operators here recover the vertex gauge spikes in the \sHKM\ defined in \cite{companion} for a Hopf crossed module $(A \xrightarrow{\partial} H, \lact) = (\CC E \xrightarrow{\partial} \CC G, \lact)$ induced by a crossed module of groups $(E \xrightarrow{\partial} G, \lact)$.}

 Consider the set of edges incident to (that is, ending or starting at) the vertex $v$.
-The orientation of the surface $\Sigma$ induces a cyclic order on this set, by going around the vertex in the counter-clockwise order with respect to the orientation of $\Sigma$.
-The choice of plaquette $P$ incident to $v$ furthermore lifts this cyclic order to a linear one by starting with the edge that comes right after $P$ in the counter-clockwise order around $v$.
+The orientation of the surface $\Sigma$ induces a cyclic order on this set, by going around the vertex in the counterclockwise order with respect to the orientation of $\Sigma$.
+The choice of plaquette $P$ incident to $v$ furthermore lifts this cyclic order to a linear one by starting with the edge that comes right after $P$ in the counterclockwise order around $v$.
 We write the edges in this specified linear order as $(e_1, \dots, e_n)$.
 These edges might be oriented away from or towards $v$.
 Define $\theta_i := +1$ in the former case and $\theta_i := -1$ in the latter, for $i = 1, \dots, n$.
-There are two canonical left actions of $H$ on itself: By left multiplication, $h \ot x \lmapsto hx$ for any $h,x \in H$, on the one hand, and by right multiplication pulled back along the antipode, $h \ot x \lmapsto x S(h)$, on the other hand; {see \cite[\S 3.1]{buerschaper-et-al}}.
-In order to treat both cases at once, we use the notation which is justified, since $S$, being involutive {(Proposition \ref{prop:haar-integral})}, defines an action of the group $\{ +1,-1 \} \cong \ZZ_2$. {In some cases this notation will be combined with the Sweedler notation, where it is understood that for instance $h_{(1)}^{\langle +1 \rangle} \otimes h_{(2)}^{\langle -1\rangle}$ means $h_{(1)} \otimes S(h_{(2)})$, and $h_{(1)}^{\langle-1\rangle} \otimes h_{(2)}^{\langle -1 \rangle}$ means $S(h_{(1)}) \otimes S(h_{(2)})$, so we always apply comultiplication before applying $S$.}
+These conventions should be clear from Figure \ref{fig:vertex_op}.